TheMosquito/deepstream-open-horizon/README.md

 ### Usage:

-1. prepare the host:
+0. prepare the host:
-   - install docker
     - install current software for your NVIDIA GPU (e.g., CUDA and on Jetsons, JetPack)
+    - install git, make, curl and jq (useful tools for development)
+    - git clone this repo
+    - cd into this repo's directory

+1. prepare docker:
+    - install the latest version of docker
+    - if the nvidia container runtime is not installed, install it
-   - after installing the nvidia container runtime, configure it to be the **default** Docker runtime **PLEASE NOTE**: if you are using this example with open-horizon this is an absolute requirement because the open-horizon Agent is not able to pass `--runtime nvidia` when it runs the container.
-To do that, make sure your `/etc/docker/daemon.json` file looks exactly tlike this:
+    - configure the nvidia container runtime to be the **default** Docker runtime **PLEASE NOTE**: if you are using this example with open-horizon this is an absolute requirement because the open-horizon Agent is not able to pass `--runtime nvidia` when it runs the container.
+To do that, make sure your `/etc/docker/daemon.json` file looks exactly like below.
+All of this should already be there except the `default-runtime` line:

 ```
     {
       "default-runtime": "nvidia",
       "runtimes": {
         "nvidia": {
           "path": "nvidia-container-runtime",
           "runtimeArgs": []
         }
       }
     }
 ```
-   - install git, make, curl and jq (useful tools for development)
-   - git clone this repo
-   - cd into this repo's directory

 2. Install the open-horizon Agent, and configure it for your Management Hub